 Most homeowners or renters will have a few plumbing tools on hand in order to manage any small plumbing problems.
 However, minor problems can easily turn into large issues that require plumbing repair from a professional.
-Luckily, there is a way to prevent plumbing catastrophes – simply organize a regular maintenance schedule with Art Plumbing, AC & Electric to ensure your pipes are in ship shape and won’t drown you in repair bills at a later stage.
+Luckily, there is a way to prevent plumbing catastrophes – simply organize a regular maintenance schedule with Art Plumbing, Air Conditioning & Electric to ensure your pipes are in ship shape and won’t drown you in repair bills at a later stage.

 At Art, we deal with a lot of very common plumbing problems that need not have become serious issues.
 In order to help you prevent this, we’ve compiled a list of some of the most common plumbing problems for you to look out for.
 If you notice any of these symptoms, give us a call today.

 Everyone has heard the telltale drip drip drip of a leaking faucet, be it at work, at school, or at home.
 The sound can drive you crazy very quickly, and also make your water bill skyrocket.
 A leaking faucet can send a tidal wave of dollars down your drain one drop at a time, and waste hundreds of gallons of water a year, so much so that the American Water Works Association has created a drip calculator to help you measure how much water your leaking faucet wastes.

 Fortunately, leaking faucets are relatively easy to fix.
 When water enters you home, it does so under immense pressure, so washers are put in place to prevent it from exiting your pipes whenever your faucet is turned off.
 Because washers are subject to battering by highly pressurized water, they can become torn, dislodged, or stiff, thus allowing a small trickle of water to enter the pipes after you turn your faucet off.